gottacatchenall/ms_data_schema_macroecology/manuscript.md

 `AbstractLocation`.
 Some methods of analysis might want this data in the form of `RasterLocation`s.
 Others might want `CoordinateLocation`s.
-If we define a way to convert between `RasterLocation` and `CoordinateLocation`, then it doesn't matter what the original type of data you pass into the analysis method, the "interface to analysis" can convert this data to the proper type (see analysis panel of @fig:concept).
+If we define a way to convert between `RasterLocation` and `CoordinateLocation`, then it doesn't matter what the original type of data is passed into the analysis method, the "interface to analysis" can convert this data to the proper type (see analysis panel of @fig:concept).

 `Julia` is an ideal candidate to build this soft of standard, in large part due to its type system.